Gisela von Collande

 Gisela von Collande (5 February 1915 – 22 October 1960) was a German film actress.

-She was killed in 1960 during a traffic accident.
 Gisela came from an acting family.
 She was the sister of the actor and director Volker von Collande.
 She married the actor Josef Dahmen, with whom she had a daughter Andrea Dahmen.
 The granddaughter Julia Dahmen also became an actress.

+Collande played the role of Trude in the military spy film The Traitor which premiered on September 9, 1936 at the NSDAP Party Convention.
+She also played roles in Target in the Clouds (1939) and Pour le Mérite (1938), propaganda films for the Luftwaffe.

+She was killed in 1960 during a traffic accident.